 The Proposed Project would result in the development of 19 single family residential units.
 Assuming a conservative student generation rate of one grammar and middle school child per single family residence and one high school child per single family residence, implementation of the Proposed Project would result in an additional 19 students to the SMFCSD and an additional 19 students to the SMUHSD.
 Highlands Elementary School and Borel Middle School, the SMFCSD grammar and middle schools, respectively, serving the project site, have more than enough capacity to accommodate the Proposed Project, and the SMFCSD reports that implementation of the Proposed Project is unlikely to have a significant impact at either school (Barton, 2013).
 Aragon High School, the SMUHSD school serving the project site, is at capacity.
 However, the SMUHSD indicated that implementation of the Proposed Project would not have a significant impact on the SMUHSD (Beeken, 2013).
-Furthermore, the applicant would pay school impact fees that should further mitigate any potential impacts of the Proposed Project to the schools serving the Proposed Project as well as the entire SMFCSD and SMUHSD.
-The potential impact of the Proposed Project on schools would therefore be less-than-significant as construction of new or expanded schools would not be required.
+Furthermore, tThe applicant would pay school impact fees that, in accordance within AB2926 would-should further mitigate any potential impacts of the Proposed Project to the schools serving the Proposed Project as well as the entire SMFCSD and SMUHSD.
+The potential impact of the Proposed Project on schools would therefore be less-than-significant as construction of new or expanded schools would not be required. mitigate any impacts to potentially affected schools in the SMUHSD prior to the issuance of building permits.
+With the payment of such school impact fees, the Proposed Project and cumulative developments would have a less-than-significant impact on the public school facilities and systems affected by the project.
+Payment of statutory fees is considered appropriate mitigation under CEQA.
+Direct and cumulative impacts are considered less than significant.
+Less than Significant.